Archeron1148/week-eight/notes.md

 Living a Semi-digital Kinda Life’ in Erin Walcek Averett, Jody Michael Gordon, and Derek B. Counts (eds) Mobilizing the Past for a Digital Future: The Potential of Digital Archaeology

+    In  this particular moment, as a discipline, I believe we live a semi-digital kinda life (à la Third Eye Blind, the US rock band formed in the early 1990s ) where we are part paper and part paperless.